LA, San Francisco lead California business reopening pace - WTMJ

 San Francisco reached the least-restrictive tier for a brief period in October, the only urban area to do so, before an alarming surge in cases forced a retreat.
 LA never emerged from the most restrictive tier until March.

-Under the new rules, many establishments, such as the Angeleno Wine Co., tasting room can double capacity to 50%.
+Under the new rules that take effect Thursday, many establishments, such as the Angeleno Wine Co. tasting room, can double capacity to 50%.

 The small wine bar reopened to the public last weekend after being closed all but two weeks over the past 13 months.